sts10/sts10.github.io/_drafts/2022-07-13-securedrop-docs-contribution.markdown

 > the other number we're interested in is number of iterations...
 I'm not sure if that's the 113,580 number or 1,820,444.
 If I had to guess I'd say "MK" stands for "master key", which is not the passphrase the users sets, so for our purposes, we're more concerned with the ~1.8 million number.
 (Obviously neither are round numbers, so my guess is that the Tails GUI uses a time-based benchmark to set this value?)

+For our lock metaphor, this is information about the lock I made when I created my test LUKS volume.
+To see if a password is correct, users (or attackers) much complete 1.8 _million_ iterations (or, turns of a key) to find out if it's the correct password (key)!!

+That might sound like a lot, but my same laptop can do about 1,736,052 iterations per second on this type of "lock".
+(Maybe we can imagine the attacker putting each key into an high-powered drill that turn 1.7 million times per second?)
+I don't think it's a coincidence that these numbers are relatively close: It's likely that Tails/LUKS used a one-second benchmark from my laptop when it say the 1.8 million number.

+Let's call it about 1 second per guess.
+If users set a passphrase by randomly selecting 3 random words from a list of 7,776 words (why 7,776?
+That's how many words are on the list that KeePassXC uses by default), like "crook-pushover-faceted", it'd take an attacker about 156 centuries to guess them all.
+If the passphrase is 4 words long ("expansive-unison-carport-latter"), we get up to 121,500 millenia.

+## A slightly more realistic estimate

+Of course, an attacker trying to break into a Tails USB drive used by a SecureDrop user is likely going to be using a bit more computer power than a 5-year-old laptop.

+Luckily, [1Password held a passphrase-cracking contest back in 2018](https://blog.1password.com/how-strong-should-your-master-password-be-for-world-password-day-wed-like-to-know/) with similar goals to ours:

+> Our (1Password's) goals in offering these challenges is to gain a better sense of the resistance of various types of user Master Passwords to cracking if 1Password data is captured from a user's device.

+Even more luckily, the parameters of their challenge are similar to the LUKS defaults I found on Tails: They [published a series of hashes](https://github.com/agilebits/crackme) derived from 100,000 rounds of HMAC-SHA256 on a 3-word passphrase from their word list (about 18,000 words).
+[The (eventual) winners say they used 21 NVIDIA cards worth of computing power and sustained an average speed of 209.85 kH/s.](https://github.com/agilebits/crackme/blob/master/write-ups/DOHB6DC7.md) Given our formula above, and for conservative sake, maintaining the 100k iterations of the contest, that's `1/(209.85*1000) * 7776**4 /60 / 60 / 24 / 365` or 552 years to get through the entire space of a 4-word passphrase from the EFF long list.
+3 words gets us down to 25 days.

+Thus, 3 words is a little dicey, 4 feels better...

+In the end, I stuck by my recommendation of 7 words: I figured _I_ didn't want to be the reason one of these encrypted drives gets cracked.
+I think you'd want more user stories to make a call on whether the trade-off between security and convenience is worth knocking this down to 6 or 5 words.
+And obviously it'd be easy to tweak the number of the recommendation in the documentation.
+I'm proud that I got the ball rolling.